Unexplored Bible Stories 8-Week Children’s Ministry Curriculum

 Scripture: 2 Samuel 9, David and Mephibosheth

-Explorers often find new people with strange customs and rituals.
+Explorers often find new people with customs and rituals we're not familiar with.
 In King David's time, it was the custom for the new king to kill or imprison all the old king's family members.
 But David had compassion on Saul's grandson Mephibosheth and treated him well the rest of his life.

 Objective: Kids will learn that God wants us to treat others with compassion.